Natural Resources & Environmental Science Masters of Science Degree

 - Forest ecology & management

 - Environmental science

-- Wildlife ecology and conservation biology
+- Wildlife ecology & conservation

 Additional admission requirements include:

-Plan A versus Plan B:
+Plan A vs. Plan B:

 The vast majority of incoming Master’s students are admitted to the Plan A Degree Program.
 In this option, the student is expected to write a thesis making an original contribution to the research field of a quality acceptable to a major, peer-reviewed scientific journal.
 A small number of students, primarily those without research funding and/or who have a full-time job commitment, are admitted to the Plan B Degree Program.
 This program requires the writing of a professional paper of a quality demonstrating a high level of scholarship.
 Occasionally, Plan B students transfer to Plan A if research funding becomes available.
 Only under very special circumstances is a Plan A student allowed to transfer to Plan B.